CoffeeVampir3/Graphify/Readme.md

 # Quickstart Guide:

 Note: This is temporary documentation until the wiki gets set up.
+This API is in an alpha stage so it is subject to change where applicable.

 Create a class that derives from GraphController:
 ```cs